CodingItWrong/outsidein.dev/docs/react/2-project-setup.md

 ### Node
 We'll be using Create React App as our build tool.
 Like most frontend build tools, it runs on top of [Node.js](https://nodejs.org/en/), so you'll need node installed locally.

+Node's "LTS" (long-term support) version is recommended for most users.
+As of the time of writing, the LTS version is 16.14.2 -- you can run `node -v` to check your version.

 ### Yarn
 [Yarn](https://yarnpkg.com/) is an alternative `npm` client.
 Generally I find it to be faster, more predictable, and more reliable than using the default `npm` client.
 I use `yarn` for all my projects.